 Here's our top triathlon tech picks to help you be, ahem, tri-umphant.

-Real time information, whether you're running, cycling or swimming is displayed on the roomy screen while the new slimmer design won't weigh you down either.
-It won't supply with you the same detailed metrics as a Garmin, but it's a decent choice for someone who's starting to think about venturing into the triathlon training world.
+Real time information, whether you're running, cycling or swimming is displayed on-screen, while the design also won't weigh your wrist down.
+You won't supply with you the same detailed metrics as a Garmin, but it's a decent choice for someone who's venturing into the triathlon training world.

 The V800's headline feature is its fantastic coaching system, which is ideal if you're just starting out your triathlon preparation.
 With the Polar Flow service, you can create tailored profiles for each sport, balance your training and recovery plus analyse even the most minute details.